james-luther/b34rd-blog/content/posts/2021-10-28-k3s-ha-raspberry-pi-homelab-pt1.md

 ### Conclusion

-Well, you now have a k3s HA cluster setup.
-Well, that's if you used more than 1 Pi.
+Well, we now have a k3s HA cluster setup.
+Well, that's if you do too if you used more than 1 Pi.
 If you used one and just follwed instructions for the first master you are ready to add more master nodes and some worker nodes.
 In the next part we will setup the Kubernetes Dashboard, Metallb, Cert-Manager, Rancher, and Longhorn.
 Once we have those up and running we can configure replicated and persistent storage, backups, and a few other fun tweaks.
 In Part 3 we will begin adding all of our homelab things like PiHole, UniFi Network Application, Heimdall, Squid, and tons more.
-They all thrive in this environment as if one worker or even one master that is hosting a pod (the thing that holds containers in kubernetes) goes down, another will pickup the task and keep your apps going!
+They all thrive in this environment because if one worker or even one master that is hosting a pod (the thing that holds containers in kubernetes) goes down, another will pickup the task and keep your apps going!
 If you have any questions feel free to ask.
 Also, I've listed my references and resources below.
 Happy hacking!

 References:
  + <https://rancher.com/>